bookingactivities/booking-activities/readme.txt

 * Tweak - Change the "Refunded" label to "Refunded with coupon ..." if it was refunded with a coupon
 * Tweak - Add an option to delete all Booking Activities data on uninstall, in order to avoid accidental data deletion
 * Tweak - Set default snap frequency to 5 minutes instead of 30
+* Tweak - The calendar appearence on the backend booking list no longer changes according to the selected calendars
 * Fix - Booking form not appearing on WC variable product pages if the default variation was non-activity
 * Fix - Possible PHP error while checking templates, activities and forms permission if they are not set